JoshuaScherer1996/favorite_places_app/README.md

 # Favorite Places App

-Shopping List is a Flutter app that helps you with your weekly shopping!
-You can add items on your screen with the fitting category, like meat or vegetable, and the ammount you need to by.
+Favorite Places is a Flutter app that allows you to keep track of your favorite locations!
+Take a picture of a place that is special to you and add it's location either through your current location or mark it on the map.
+That way you can always revisit those memories through accessing your saved places.
+Best part about it?
+No internet access needed since everything is stored locally on your device!
 This code was produced during the completion of the Flutter course [A Complete Guide to the Flutter SDK & Flutter Framework for building native iOS and Android apps](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/learn/lecture/37130436#overview).

 ## Basic functionality
 - Example line